microsoft/DeepSpeed/docs/_tutorials/bert-finetuning.md

 Table 4.
 The setting of memory-optimization flags for a range of micro-batch size on 16-GB and 32-GB V100.

+### FineTuning model pre-trained with DeepSpeed Transformer Kernels

+Fine-tuning the model pre-trained using DeepSpeed Transformer and the recipe in [DeepSpeed Fast-Bert Training](/fast_bert/) should yield F1 score of 90.5 and is expected to increase if you let the pre-training longer than suggested in the tutorial.

+To get this results, we do require some tuning of the dropout settings as described below:

 ### Dropout Setting
 For the fine-tuning, we only use the deterministic transformer to have reproducible the fine-tuning results.
 But, we choose different values for dropout based on whether pre-training was done using deterministic or stochastic transformer (Please see [Transformer tutorial](/tutorials/transformer_kernel/) for more detail of selecting these two modes).